List of Sydney Ferries wharves

-Sydney Ferries is a metropolitan ferry service operating in Sydney Harbour, connecting a network of 36 wharves on the waterway and its various inlets and tributaries.
-Currently, Sydney Ferries operates nine distinct service routes across the harbour, all originating from or terminating at Circular Quay ferry wharf, one of only five wharves on the network to be regularly serviced by more than one route, with the other four being Balmain East, Barangaroo, McMahons Point, and Milsons Point, all serviced by both the F3 Parramatta River and F4 Pyrmont Bay services.
+Sydney Ferries is a metropolitan ferry service operating in Sydney Harbour, connecting a network of 38 wharves on the waterway and its various inlets and tributaries.
+Currently, Sydney Ferries operates ten distinct service routes across the harbour, with nine originating from, or terminating at, Circular Quay ferry wharf.
+Circular Quay is one of only five wharves on the network to be regularly serviced by more than one route, with the other four being Balmain East, Barangaroo, McMahons Point, and Milsons Point.
+All are serviced by both the F3 Parramatta River and F4 Pyrmont Bay services.
 The network's extent reaches Parramatta ferry wharf at its most westerly, and Manly ferry wharf at its most easterly.